 Swannanoa Rim Trail: Pinnacle can be climbed from the south by means of a little-used path along the crest of the Blue Ridge from Rocky Knob to Pinnacle.
 The path is overgrown and sometimes hard to follow, and should be attempted only by experience backwoods travelers.
 You can get on on it where the Old Mitchell Toll Road first reaches the Blue Ridge crest, at the gap between Pinnacle and Rocky Knob.
 Scramble up the bank from the road onto the crest and look for a path.

 From Graphite: Disused logging roads and trails link Graphite, N.C. with the Old Mitchell Toll Road, making it possible to climb Pinnacle from "the bottom" and achieve a continuous elevation gain of almost 4000 feet.
 A route I was once familiar with went via Acorn Bottoms and Pot Cove.
 I last did this in about 1978, so I can't speak to current access or trail conditions--I'd be pleased if readers could fill me in.
-For a map and GPX track of a different, more arduous route that has been done recently, see this link.
+For a description of a different, more arduous route "from the bottom" that has been done recently, see this link.

 Old Mitchell Toll RoadA key feature on Pinnacle is the Old Mitchell Toll Road that girdles its east flank just above the 5000-foot contour.
 This route got its start in 1913 as a narrow-gauge logging and tourist railroad from near the town of Black Mountain to Camp Alice just below the summit of Mt.
 Mitchell.
 After the fir forests on these high mountains were just about logged out, it was replaced in the early twenties by a private toll road for automobiles, which in this area followed the old railroad bed.
 The road was just one lane wide, and Model T's would chug one way up the mountain in the morning, one way down in the afternoon.
 The cinder-surface road fell into disuse about 1940.
 Today it's a fast, pretty hiking and mountain bike route that links the Montreat trail system with the Blue Ridge Parkway and the trails of the Black Mountains.